CodeReviewDAO/dxd_codereview/Reviews/645 - Smart Billing Platform Prototype/3 - Backend prototype with frontend/README.md

 The reviewer followed the instructions provided to verify the delegate rights from the Casper Smart Contract.
 The reviewer navigated to the delegates dictionary within the DID contract.
 Using the account-hash of the specified user (`user1`), the reviewer searched for it within the dictionary and found that the SBP account-hash is listed as a delegate of the `user1` account.

+### Invoice Verification

+After logging in, the reviewer navigated to the invoices overview page and clicked on "Add New Invoice" to create a new invoice.
+Then, entered the required necessary data.
+When prompted to trade the invoice, the reviewer selected "No" to proceed with the invoice verification use case.
+The reviewer entered the customer details and clicked on "Create Invoice" to finalize the creation of the invoice within the system.
+The reviewer was then presented with a detailed overview page displaying the specific invoice.
+By clicking on "BLOCKCHAIN REF," the reviewer was directed to the IPFS representation of the invoice.
+Accessing the "Invoices" section in the left navigation menu, the reviewer confirmed that the new invoice had been successfully added to the system.

 ## Overall Impression of usage testing

 _Summarize your impression following detailed usage testing and provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements